App Maker CLI

 $ app-maker project upgrade

-When the command is run, it does a new version check with reference to the value in the "envVersion" field within the akinon.json file.
-Whether published or not, the command completes the process by considering the rules specified below.
+When the command is run, it performs a version check by referencing the value in the "envVersion" field within the akinon.json file.
+Regardless of whether the application has been published or not, the command proceeds to complete the process based on the following rules:

-- If there is no new version, the command completes the process with a message indicating that the application is up-to-date.
+• If there is no new version available, the command concludes by displaying a message indicating that the application is up-to-date.

-- If the published version is on the level of minor
+• If the published version is on the level of major (v*.0.0), the process continues in an interactive manner.

 project info